AlgorithmicPolicyIndex/ChatPlays/readme.md

 # Work Load / Plans
  - Major Plan
 	- YOUTUBE SUPPORT
+		- Has client to work (Needs to be added)
+		- Look into chat function to make sure it works across both Twitch and YouTube platforms.
+		- Change how the app shows YouTube Messages, as it is focused on Twitch.
+(Use different classes for Twitch and YouTube Messages)
  - Channel Point reward to start for viewers (I'm not affiliated, so that's hard to test)
  - Helldivers Controls
  - Electron App